 Also of interest is that Clarksburg has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Clarksburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Clarksburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clarksburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Clarksburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Clarksburg’s overall crime rate is lower than average for the country.

-The per capita income in Clarksburg in 2010 was $44,846, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $179,384 for a family of four.
+The per capita income in Clarksburg in 2018 was $50,704, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $202,816 for a family of four.

 Clarksburg is an extremely ethnically-diverse town.
 The people who call Clarksburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clarksburg residents report their race to be White, followed by Asian.
+The greatest number of Clarksburg residents report their race to be Asian, followed by White.
 Clarksburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.63% of the town’s residents.
-Important ancestries of people in Clarksburg include German, English, Italian, and African.
+People of Hispanic or Latino origin account for 11.02% of the town’s residents.
+Important ancestries of people in Clarksburg include Irish, English, German, Polish, and Italian.

 The most common language spoken in Clarksburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.